csev/dj4e-samples/hello/README_PAW.md

 Running on PythonAnywhere
 -------------------------

-If you are using PythonAnywhere.com to run your DJango applications, you can check all the sample code out as follows:
+If you cannot run Django locally, and have to run this code using PythonAnywhere.com, you can check all the sample code out as follows:

     cd ~
     git clone https://github.com/csev/dj4e-samples.git